Ghana: Adoption in precolonial scholarship

 According to Jack Goody, the theory that the Akan peoples originated from the medieval Empire of Ghana was continuously promoted through the teachings of Rev. W. T. Balmer between 1907 and 1911, who instructed students that the Akan had migrated from the ancient kingdom located near the Upper Niger.
 Goody states that Balmer's hypothesis lacked linguistic and historical evidence, yet it later became influential among educated elites and nationalist intellectuals.

 The hypothesis gained more popularity when it was introduced into educational institutions, primarily in Achimota, during the 1920s where it later spread to other schools.
 The theory was later publicized by J. B. Danquah's academic writings; he used Arabic and French translations to claim that the Akan migrated from the Upper Niger region.
 Danquah proposed that the term Ghana was a corruption of Akane or Akana and associated it with the ancient region of Akkad.
 Eva L. R. Meyerowitz expanded this rhetoric through a series of publications that sought to reconstruct early history.
 She claimed that Akan origins and culture came from areas in the Sahara and the Near East, and argued that Akan culture was not mainly black African, but could instead be considered Libya-Berber or connected to Mediterranean or Near Eastern cultures.

 National acceptance and symbolic meaning

-By the period leading to independence, the name "Ghana" was widely accepted and adopted as a symbol of precolonial prestige, cultural unity, and national legitimacy.
+By the period leading to independence, the name "Ghana" was accepted and adopted as a symbol of precolonial prestige, cultural unity, and national legitimacy.